MySuit-IT/coding-challenge-frontend/README.md

 ## Submission ✅

-The project should be created into a **_private_** repository on GitHub.
+The cloned project should be created into a **_private_** repository on GitHub.
 When you are finished and happy with the project, please invite the following GitHub account to be a collaborator on the project:

 `cameronms`